kbilsted/WhitespaceWarrior/README.md

 # The impact on code readbility when removing noise from the code

 Let's illustrate the effect of a noisy code base.
-The example is perhaps not a 100% accurate representation of all code bases, however, I've accumulated all the different kinds of code noise I've encountered in my career.
-It also show cases the capabilities of `whitespacewarrior`.
+The example is perhaps not a 100% accurate representation of your code bases, but it does a good job of showing the effect of noisy code.
+It also serves to show the capabilities of `whitespacewarrior`.

 ```cs

 /// <summary>
 /// </summary>
 public class Calculator